mikewacker/age-verification/README.md

 - CheckMyAge responds to the web request by displaying a login page.
 - Bobby Smith logs in to CheckMyAge.
 - CheckMyAge links the request ID (7-DQzGbL...) to Bobby Smith.
-- CheckMyAge asks Bobby Smith if he wants to verify an account on Pop.
+- CheckMyAge confirms that Bobby Smith wants to verify an account on Pop.
-- Bobby Smith confirms that he wants to verify an account on Pop.
 - CheckMyAge retrieves the user data for Bobby Smith:
     - ID: KB0b9pDo8j7-1p90fFokbgHj8hzbbU7jCGGjfuMzLR4
     - Age: 13